Oil Refining Market Size and Share

 • April 2025: Afreximbank has unveiled a USD 3 billion revolving credit facility aimed at bolstering intra-African trade in refined petroleum products and curbing import dependence.
 Dubbed the Revolving Intra-African Oil Trade Financing Program, the facility will enable buyers from Africa and the Caribbean to procure fuel directly from African refineries.
 This move is anticipated to spur investments in refining and logistics, with the potential to increase refining capacity by 1.3 million barrels per day.

-• March 2025: CNOOC has kicked off a USD 2.74 billion expansion at its Ningbo refinery, boosting its crude processing capacity by 50%.
-The upgrade introduces a new 120,000 bpd crude unit, elevating the total capacity to 240,000 barrels per day.
-Additionally, this enhancement will bolster the refinery's production of raw materials for plastics and synthetic fibers.
+• March 2025: CNOOC has initiated a USD 2.74 billion expansion at its Ningbo refinery, increasing its crude processing capacity by 50%.
+The upgrade introduces a new 120,000 barrels per day crude unit, elevating the total capacity to 240,000 barrels per day.

 Table of Contents for Oil Refining Industry Report